wevm/viem/site/docs/actions/public/getFilterChanges.md

 [`Log[]`](/docs/glossary/types#TODO)

-If the filter was created with `createEventFilter`, it returns a list of logs.
+If the filter was created with `createContractEventFilter` or `createEventFilter`, it returns a list of logs.

 **OR**